robstave/angular2-training/session-two/page2.md

 ```

 This code creates a Car class that has a constructor that accepts a single parameter
-engine that initializes the instance property with the same name. so we can write
+engine that initializes the instance property with the same name.

+Now we can write:

 ```typescript
 var hondaAccord = new Car('V6');
 ```

-The constructor method is created when the class is created and does the inital setup for the object.
+The constructor method is created when the class is created and does the initial setup for the object.
 Special note for Angular2.
 There is a difference between the constructor and in the onInit lifecycle
 function.
-Save things that are Truely just initializing the class for the constructor.
+Save things that are truely just initializing the class for the constructor.

 There can only be one constructor per class.